-Fair value through profit or loss: Financial assets that do not meet the criteria for amortized cost or FVOCI are classified as fair value through profit or loss.
+Financial assets at fair value through profit or loss: Financial assets that do not meet the criteria for amortized cost or FVOCI are classified as fair value through profit or loss.
 A gain or loss on equity investment that is subsequently measured at fair value is presented in the statement of profit or loss in the year in which it arises.